NNTmux/newznab-tmux/README.md

 Most (if not all) distributions ship MySQL with a default configuration that will perform well on a Raspberry Pi.
 If you wish to store more that 500K releases, these default settings will quickly lead to poor performance.
 Expect this.

 As a general rule of thumb the database will need a minimum of 1-2G buffer RAM for every million releases you intend to store.
-That RAM should be assigned to either of these two parameters:
+That RAM should be assigned to this parameter:

-- key_buffer_size			(MyISAM)
-- innodb_buffer_pool_size	(InnoDB)
+- innodb_buffer_pool_size

 Use [mysqltuner.pl](http://mysqltuner.pl "MySQL tuner - Use it!") for recommendations for these and other important tuner parameters.
 Also refer to the nZEDb project's wiki page: https://github.com/nZEDb/nZEDb/wiki/Database-tuning.
 This is particularly important before you start any large imports or backfills.